Germany

 • Flexibility

-These are good reasons for #LAPP as a dual partner
+These are great reasons to choose #LAPP as a dual partner

-• Basic technical training at the GARP training centre, location: Ostfildern-Ruit (8 weeks before the start of the first theory phase at the DHBW; contents, including basics of manual metalworking, basics of electrical/digital/installation/control technology)
+• Basic technical training at the GARP training centre, location: Ostfildern-Ruit (8 weeks before the start of the first theoretical phase at the DHBW; contents include basics of manual metalworking, basics of electrical/digital/installation/control technology)

-• Assignment abroad [prerequisite: average grade of at least 2.4 (DHBW)].
+• Assignment abroad [prerequisites including average grade of at least 2.4 (DHBW/)]

-• Modern company restaurant with seasonal & regional offers, incl. breakfast service
+• Modern company restaurant with seasonal and regional offerings, including breakfast service

 • Flexible working hours

-• Voluntary social benefits and allowances (meal allowance/travel expenses)
+• Voluntary social benefits and allowances (food allowance/travel costs)

 • Holiday and Christmas bonus

-• Payment of participation fees for DHBW pre-courses (mathematics/physics/electrical engineering basics)
+• Assumption of attendance fees for DHBW preliminary courses (mathematics/physics/electrical engineering fundamentals)

-• Payment of fees/contributions at the DHBW (administration costs/student union contribution, lecture notes)
+• Assumption of fees at the DHBW (administration fee, student workshop fee, lecture note allowance)

-• Assumption of costs for books/teaching materials (compulsory reading at DHBW)
+• Assumption of the cost of books/learning materials (required reading at DHBW)

-• Bonus with successful (very good - good) completion of the dual study programme
+• Award for successful (very good – good) completion of the dual studies

-If you don't want to leave your career to chance, you've come to the right place.
-Discover the opportunities at LAPP.
+If you don't want to leave your professional future to chance, you've come to the right place.
+Discover the possibilities at LAPP.

 Apply now